dainbrump/ng-epoch/README.md

 ### Requirements

-First, it should be obvious that ng-epoch will depend on [Epoch](https://github.com/fastly/epoch) and any of it's dependencies.
+First, it should be obvious that ng-epoch will depend on [Epoch](https://github.com/fastly/epoch) and any of its dependencies.
 Keep this in mind should you choose to install manually.
 Please read the installation instructions on the Epoch project site for further help.
 Other than that, ng-epoch only requires AngularJS 1.2+.